-We tested five different initiators: (1) DICER (23), which finds one pair of linked modules at a time, (2) hierarchical clustering of the graph H (26), which finds a set of modules, (3) a greedy node addition algorithm for finding modules in H, (4) DICER_k a variant of DICER wherein the minimum module size is set to k, and (5) an algorithm based on enumeration of maximal bicliques in G using an exhaustive solver (24,25), followed by the cleaning process of DICER.
-We call the latter algorithm MBC-DICER, see Supplementary Text and Supplementary Figure 1 for a full description of all initiators.
-Each initiator creates an initial module set, but note that modules in the map constructed by clustering algorithms are not necessarily linked.
+We tested five different initiators: (i) DICER (24), which finds one pair of linked modules at a time, (ii) hierarchical clustering of the graph H (25), which finds a set of modules, (iii) a greedy node addition algorithm for finding modules in H, (iv) DICER_k a variant of DICER wherein the minimum module size is set to k and (v) an algorithm based on enumeration of maximal bicliques in G using an exhaustive solver (26,27), followed by the cleaning process of DICER.
+We call the latter algorithm MBC-DICER, see Supplementary Text and Supplementary Figure S1 for a full description of all initiators.
+Each initiator creates an initial module set, but modules in the map constructed by clustering algorithms are not necessarily linked.